 Typically, this is what we all currently have in our homes to connect to the internet.
 Whether it’s through regular broadband or fiber optic cables, this infrastructure is usually built out throughout the city offering direct online connection to the internet.

 This tends to be the standard in the consumer’s home because it’s usually stable and more reliable.
 Not to mention, depending on how much you pay, higher speeds are available ultimately increasing productivity and as well as your overall online experience.

-This is also beneficial for those family members that have multiple Wi-Fi devices.
-All their devices can be connected to the Internet without having to worry about connectivity or sharing issues.
+This is also beneficial for those family members that have multiple Wi-Fi connected devices.
+All their devices can be connected to the internet without having to worry about connectivity or sharing issues.

 The only downside with paying for a landline is the fact that you can only use it at home.
 There is no option to take it with you while you’re on the go and running errands around town.
 This can be problematic if you are the type of person that needs a high-speed connection while you are away from the house.

-A mobile hotspot is a pocket size device that creates a Wi-Fi signal for tablets, laptops and any other Wi-Fi enabled device to connect to the Internet.
+A mobile hotspot is a pocket-sized device that creates a Wi-Fi signal for tablets, laptops and any other Wi-Fi enabled device to connect to the internet.